Hear That Whistle Blow - Katie's First Memories

 She always was obedient and never would think of sassing or talking back to her parents.
 She knew somehow automatically to be well behaved as did her siblings, without any threats of punishment.

-With five of the seven being boys it did influence her somewhat and she would be a tomboy for many years to come.
+With most of her siblings being boys it did influence her somewhat and she would be a tomboy for many years to come.
 Going barefoot and climbing trees was second nature.
 Perhaps the beauty of nature kept so much of the little girl inside.
 Many times climbing trees led to overlooking the beauty of the countryside or puffy clouds sailing through the sky and the golden rainbows occasionally that caused even someone so young to long to know what the future might hold.

 She spent many hours daydreaming about that very thing when adventure was not filling her days.